Generating naturally labeled posets through matrix extensions, order ideals and automorphism groups: Introduction

 In this paper, we propose a matrix approach to the enumeration and generation of NL posets by observing that every NL poset $P$ on $X_{n+1}$ can be obtained from some NL poset on $X_n$ by adjoining a new element together with its order relation.
 In the corresponding matrix representation, this process is naturally expressed by

 where $A\in\mathcal{PM}(n)$ is the poset matrix of the subposet on $X_n$, and $v\in\{0,1\}^n$ encodes the order relation between the new element $n$ and the elements $0,\ldots,n-1$ in $X_n$.
 However, given a poset matrix $A\in\mathcal{PM}(n)$, not every $v\in\{0,1\}^n$ yields a valid poset matrix $A^v$ in $\mathcal{PM}(n+1)$.
 Characterizing those vectors $v$ that preserve the transitivity of $A^v$ is the key to understanding how NL posets grow from $A$.
-We call such $v\in\{0,1\}^n$ a {\it poset vector} of $A$ if $A^v$ is a poset matrix in $\mathcal{PM}(n+1)$, and the resulting matrix $A^v$ a {\it vector extension} (or simply {\it $v$-extension}) of $A$.
+We call such a vector $v\in\{0,1\}^n$ a {\it poset vector} of $A$ if $A^v\in\mathcal{PM}(n+1)$.
+In that case, the resulting matrix $A^v$ is called a {\it matrix extension} of $A$, or simply a {\it $v$-extension} of $A$.
 Determining all admissible poset vectors of a given $A$ thus provides a matrix-based method for enumerating and generating NL posets, and it also connects with Birkhoff's question on NIPs.

-More specifically, Section~2 characterizes all admissible vectors $v\in\{0,1\}^n$ by showing that $A^v$ defines a valid poset matrix if and only if the Boolean vector $v$ represents an order ideal of the poset $P_A$, equivalently satisfying the fixed-point equation $vA=v$ in Boolean matrix product.
-Section~3 investigates algebraic and combinatorial properties of the poset vector set, $\mathsf{PV}_n(A)$ and explains how this set affects the structure of $v$-extensions of $A$.
-In Section~4, we develop automorphism group ${\rm Aut}(A)$ of $A$ by exploring the twin-class decomposition of $A$, which partitions the elements of $P_A$ according to identical down- and up-sets.
-It can be applied to Burnside-type enumeration formulas for Birkhoff’s question on counting nonisomophic posets on $[n]$.
-Finally, In Section 5, we present an algorithmic generation scheme for NL posets based on the topological growth of their distribution lattices, offering a new approach to constructive enumeration of poset families.
+More specifically, Section~2 characterizes all admissible vectors $v\in\{0,1\}^n$ by showing that $A^v$ defines a valid poset matrix if and only if the Boolean vector $v$ represents an order ideal of the poset $P_A$, equivalently satisfying the {\it fixed-point equation} $vA=v$ in Boolean matrix product.
+In Section 3, we develop a sieve algorithm for generating all admissible poset vectors associated with a given poset matrix.
+Section~4 investigates algebraic and combinatorial properties of the poset vector set, $\mathsf{PV}_n(A)$ and explains how this set affects the structure of $v$-extensions of $A$.
+In Section~5, we study the automorphism group ${\rm Aut}(P)$ using the twin-class decomposition of $P:=P_A$, which partitions the elements of $P$ according to identical strict down- and up-sets.
+This decomposition separates the symmetries of a poset into internal symmetries within twin classes and external symmetries coming from automorphisms of the associated twin poset.
+As a consequence, we obtain the semidirect product decomposition (see Theorem \ref{aut}),